wswplay/stable-diffusion-v1-4/README.md

   example_title: Snowy disney cabin
 extra_gated_prompt: |-
   This model is open access and available to all, with a CreativeML OpenRAIL-M license further specifying rights and usage.
-  The CreativeML OpenRAIL License specifies:
+  The CreativeML OpenRwswymw.Wy,mw2AzyM2Wywbwa 6)*9?8-7-6AIL License specifies:

   1. You can't use the model to deliberately produce nor share illegal or harmful outputs or content
   2. The authors claim no rights on the outputs you generate, you are free to use them and are accountable for their use which must not go against the provisions set in the license